tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Log streaming

-Container launcher streams log from user’s docker container or k8s pod through API.
-It will start a thread which constantly pulls new logs and output it to local stdout.
+The container launcher streams the log from user’s docker container or k8s pod through the API.
+It will start a thread which constantly pulls new logs and outputs them to local stdout.

 ### Cancellation

-The container launcher handles cancellation request varies by orchestrators:
+How the container launcher handles cancellation request varies by orchestrators:

 *   Airflow natively supports cancellation propagation to operator.
 We will need to pass the cancellation request from operator into executor.
 *   Argo doesn’t natively support cancellation propagation.
-Currently KFP relies on Argo’s pod annotation to workaround the limitation and have been proven to be working.
-We will use the same way to propagate cancellation request to user’s container.
+Currently KFP relies on Argo’s pod annotation to workaround the limitation and has been proven to work.
+We will use the same process to propagate cancellation requests to user’s container.

-In order to allow user to specify the cancellation command line entrypoint, k8s pod launcher will support an optional parameter called `cancellation_command` from `ExecutorContainerSpec`.
+In order to allow the user to specify the cancellation command line entrypoint, the k8s pod launcher will support an optional parameter called `cancellation_command` from `ExecutorContainerSpec`.

 ## Open discussions

-*   In argo runner, each step requires 2 pods with total 3 containers (launcher main container + launcher argo wait container + user main container) to run.
+*   In the Argo runner, each step requires 2 pods with total 3 containers (launcher main container + launcher argo wait container + user main container) to run.
-    Although all launcher containers requires minimum k8s resources, it still can be a concern on resource usage.
+    Although each launcher container requires minimal k8s resources, resource usage is still a concern.